-- how to think about companies as investments
+- How to think about companies as investments (stocks)

-Long before they search for the best stock trading platform, tear through stock research tools, or do deep dives on a company of interest, they can understand the relationship between risk and reward.
+Long before they search for the best stock trading platform, tear through stock research tools or perform deep analytical dives on a company of interest, they need to understand more rudimentary concepts, such as the relationship between risk and reward.

 One easy way to start is by including kids in financial conversations and exposing them to the most common investments in markets today: stocks and bonds.